-This is the second part of the saga, where for a 10-day period, we weren't sure how long I had to live.
+This is the second part of the saga, where for a 10-day period, I wasn't sure how long I had to live.

 The CBC results on Tuesday, February 23rd did not show any improvement.
 So the next step was to see a hematologist as soon as possible.
 There was something causing my anemia and thrombocytopenia and my oncologist wanted to get the expert opinion of someone who specializes in diseases of the blood and blood components.